UWNETLAB/metaknowledge/Docs/docs.md

 >##### Parameters
 >_taglst_ : `List[str]`
 >
 >> Each string in _taglst_ can be a two character string corresponding to a WOS tag e.g. 'J9', the matching is case insensitive so 'j9' is the same as 'J9'.
 Or it can be one of the full names for a tag with the mappings in [fullToTag](#isilib).
-If the string is not found in the oriagnal record before or after being translated though [fullToTag](#isilib), `None` is used instead.
+If the string is not found in the oriagnal record before or after being translated through [fullToTag](#isilib), `None` is used instead.
 Same as in [`getTag()`](#Record.getTag)
 >
 >##### Returns
 >